hungryhawk/git-check/README.md

 set an email address that will be associated with each history marker git config --global color.ui auto set automatic command line coloring for Git for e

+# git log branchB..branchA - show the commits on branchA that are not on branchB

+git log --follow [file] - show the commits that changed file, even across renames

+git diff branchB...branchA - show the diff of what is in branchA that is not in branchB